twilio-professional-services/flex-project-template/docs/docs/feature-library/agent-automation.md

 ## how does it work?

 When enabled, this feature listens for taskReceived events and evaluates whether the tasks matches any configuration sets, and if so executes SelectTask & AcceptTask action as configured.
-This feature also loads a renderless component on the task canvas at wrap-up.
+This feature also loads a component on the task canvas at wrap-up.
 When the component mounts, if there is a matching task configuration then a timeout is set per the task configuration that triggers a CompleteTask action.
+In addition, the `TaskCanvasHeader` is modified to show the remaining wrap-up time instead of the elapsed time.

+If both `auto_wrapup` and `allow_extended_wrapup` are set to `true`, agents will also have an "Extend Wrap Up" button available during wrap-up, which allows them to optionally extend the duration before auto-wrap-up is triggered.
+The duration of the extended wrap-up is configured by the `extended_wrapup_time` setting.
+If `extended_wrapup_time` is set to 0, then agents will have an infinite amount of extended wrap up time.
+Initiating extended wrap up invokes the `ExtendWrapUp` action, which can be used to add customizations such as setting task attributes.
+In addition, when extended wrap up is used in conjunction with the `activity-reservation-handler` feature, the agent's activity will be switched to the configured `extendedWrapup` activity during extended wrap up.

 When used in combination with the `dispositions` feature's require disposition setting, that setting will take precedence and prevent auto-wrap-up of the affected task if no disposition is selected.
 If no disposition is required, the optional `default_outcome` setting allows you to configure the value displayed in Flex Insights for the outcome when the wrap-up time expires and there is no disposition selected by the agent via the `dispositions` feature (or it is disabled).